 Create Supportive Working Environment

 In “usual” companies, employees perform tasks within their defined job roles.
 Such an approach limits potential and kills creativity.
 Encourage people to use their secondary skills to contribute to product development.

-What does UX designer do?
-They work on smooth user experience.
+What do UX designers do?
+They work on a smooth user experience.
 So, why not listen to the concerns of creative developers as for possible features?
 Or why not take into account the comments of the support team?